 Please use the submission system for submitting papers to JVP.
 A student first author shall declare during submission that the work qualifies for consideration for the JVP Best Student Paper Award by checking the appropriate box.

-Submissions for the 2021 Taylor & Francis Award are now closed.
+Applications for the 2022 Taylor & Francis Award are now closed.